MichaelKim/lyra/README.md

     - useToggle hook
   - ytdl, ytsr
     - fork and write version without built-in node modules
-- currsong
-  - replace with just song id
-  - add hook useCurrSong for getting song object from id
 - Screen display
   - currently, it's hacked together with playlists
   - playlists / all songs should be seperately handled from other screens (e.g. settings, youtube)